louischatriot/nedb/README.md

 ### Memory footprint
 A copy of the whole database is kept in memory.
-This is not much on the expected (20MB for 10,000 2K documents).
+This is not much on the expected kind of datasets (20MB for 10,000 2KB documents).
 If requested, I'll introduce an option to not use this cache to decrease memory footprint (at the cost of a lower speed).